-On September 15, 2010, definitive regulations concerning the Americans with Disabilities Act (ADA) for title II (State and local government services) and title III (public accommodations and commercial facilities) were proclaimed by the Department of Justice in the Federal Register.
+On September 15, 2010, definitive regulations concerning the Americans with Disabilities Act (ADA) for Title II (State and local government services) and Title III (public accommodations and commercial facilities) were proclaimed by the Department of Justice in the Federal Register.
 These regulations (or requirements) include renewed rules, as well as the 2010 Standards for Accessible Design.

 LEGIT SERVICE DOG REGISTRATION

-A Service Animal is specially trained to perform a task that directly assists you with your disability.
+Specially trained to perform a task that directly assists you with your disability.

 EMOTIONAL SUPPORT ANIMAL REGISTRATION